Creeting St Mary

 Creeting St Mary is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England.
 Sandwiched between the A14 and A140 to the north of Needham Market, the parish also includes the hamlet of Creeting Bottoms.
 In 2005 the parish population was 710, which decreased to 697 at the 2011 Census.

+History

+Formerly three parishes, Creeting All Saints and Creeting St Olave were consolidated into Creeting St Mary on 25 March 1884.
+The consolidated parish had 3,115 residents and in 1901 had 636.

 Heritage

 The buck of a windmill survives in the village.
 It was used as a dovecote after ceasing to be a windmill.

 St Mary's Church has been listed grade II* by English Heritage.
 The parish was originally in the Hundred of Bosmere and Claydon.